-For the last year or so, I’ve also been creating aerial photos and video.
+For the past few years, I’ve also been creating aerial photos and video.
 Back in January of 2017 I passed my Part 107 test, and I’m now an FAA-certified Remote Pilot who can legally fly small Unmanned Aerial Systems (UASs) for commercial purposes.

 (As of August 29, 2016, a Realtor or photographer must possess a Remote Pilot Certificate before they can legally use a drone to capture aerial photos or video that will be used to market your home.
 It doesn’t matter if no money changes hands; the FAA clearly defines real estate photography as a “commercial purpose,” and even uses it as a key example of the difference between commercial and recreational flight.
 Liability for unauthorized operations can fall on both the pilot and the person who hires the pilot.)